codess-aus/FCC100DaysOfCode/README.md

 #Day058 #100DaysOfCode Finished the basic data structures section of #FreeCodeCamp Last night I put fruit into arrays, and it made me want fruit.
 Today I was sorting friends...

+#Day059 #100DaysOfCode my tired brain was finding it hard going, so I decided to go back to basics.
+I reset my #CodeCombat progress (yes I wiped everything), and started again in #Javascript Realised two things:

+1. Going through things now I am familiar with the concepts means I can go through at a much faster pace, and slow down when the concept is less clear to me.
+2. #Python and #Javascript have a lot of stuff in common and the learnings for one make it easier for me to get the other